 Similar to Inside Men and Asura, Han Jae-rim’s The King is set around a political scandal and tries to mimic the frantic energy of a Scorsese film.
 It tells the story of a young prosecutor who quickly rises to power through his connection with ruthless men.
 Frozen Flower fame Cho In-sung plays the protagonist.
 His voice-over guides us through turbulent political transitions over a two-decade period.
 It serves as an anchor-point to the narrative, which showcases the extent of political and media influence.
 The narrative, at 157 minutes, fumbles with overly intertwined plot strands, but Han’s sleek visuals keep things lively throughout.

 7. Anarchist from Colony

-Although Anarchis has a captivating plot-line, it suffers from lack of character development.
+Although the film has a captivating plot-line, it suffers from lack of character development.
 It presents the politics of the era in a flattened, oversimplified manner.
-However, it’s a watchable historical biopic with a poignant love story at its core.
+Nevertheless, it’s a watchable historical biopic with a poignant love story at its core.